-Then I discovered something that astonished me.
+Then I discovered something astonishing.
 Everything we value, not just resources, makes this journey.

 Consider this partial list: water, food, clothing, housing… ships, trains, cars, airline travel… roads, bridges, telephone lines… casinos, drugs, alcohol, pornography… computers, smart phones, social media… plastics… guns, weapons… literacy, knowledge… religions, democracy… medical care… laws, regulations, bureaucracies, public pension obligations, taxes… franchises, economies, credit, money…

 All the above started from nothing or close to nothing.
 Then they became ubiquitous and unevenly distributed.
 Last, they became (or will presently become) commoditized or irrelevant.
 Note that, at this final stage of their journeys, every resource, product, service, and idea that was once thought to be scarce is not.
 The idea of scarcity is repeatedly falsified.